Villages battle wildfires in Portugal; Europe swelters

 “More than ever, we are the ones who must be extremely careful,” Costa said.
 “From a small act of carelessness a great tragedy can be born.”

-Civil Protection commander André Fernandes said that 135 people, including 70 firefighters, have been injured so far, but that there are no confirmed fatalities from the fires.
+Civil Protection commander André Fernandes said that 160 people, including at least 70 firefighters, have been injured so far, but that there are no confirmed fatalities from the fires.
+Four people, including two firefighters, were seriously injured.
 Portugal has improved its fire safety since wildfires killed more than 100 people.

 The European Union has urged member states to prepare for wildfires this summer as the continent faces another extreme weather shift that scientists say is being triggered by climate change.